-Yesterday I talked about Driving By Traffic which is a common practice by drivers living in places where enforcement, laws and rules are lax or may not exist.
+Yesterday I talked about Driving By Traffic, a common practice by drivers living in places where enforcement, laws and rules are lax or may not exist.
 To survive, you must keep your eyes open to avoid danger and quickly move out of the way of other vehicles.

 Drive-By Vision is also another way some drive.

-Similarly, some roads were massive wide, super wide in fact with long wide openspaces, zero blockages, zero areas where something could hide and near no places where another vehicle could surprise me nor suddenly appear.
-Again, speed was not a concern because there was no enforcement, no speed limits, and no police.
-Speeds in villages and cities were posted, and cameras simply sent you a bill in the mail.
+Similarly, some roads were massive, comprehensive, and wide, with long, wide open spaces, zero blockages, zero areas where something could hide and near no places where another vehicle could surprise me or suddenly appear.
+Again, speed was not a concern because there was no enforcement, speed limits, or police.
+Speeds in villages and cities were posted, and cameras sent you a bill in the mail.
 Here I Drove by Vision.

-Outside of the cities, I drove at the level my Vision could handle, making the speeds irrelevant.
+Outside the cities, I drove at the level my Vision could handle, making the speeds irrelevant.
 The laws and speed maximums were not a factor at all.
-So then what regulated my highest speeds?
-ANSWER HERE is Vision first, and Car Safety second.
+So then, what regulated my highest rates?
+ANSWER HERE is Vision first and Car Safety second.
 How much speed could my car handle safely?
 This answer was the speeds I drove in China on wide-open clear roads.
 So what were my top speeds?

 I drove a big Toyota van.
 But the van was a partnership deal with a Chinese company.
-So the engine transmission and guts of the van were made in Japan, and hence built with wolrd famous quality standards.
-But the van was assembled with body doors etc, made and built in China.
+So the engine transmission and guts of the van were made in Japan and hence built with world-famous quality standards.
+But the van was assembled with body doors etc., made and built in China.

 The max speed I felt somewhat ok with was about 120 km/h.